Autism, ADHD, and Sleep: An Expert Guide on Neurodivergent Sleep

 Neuroplasticity

 What is neuroplasticity?
-Neuroplasticity refers to the brain’s ability to rewire itself to create new neuropathways.
+Neuroplasticity refers to the brain’s ability to rewire itself to create new neural pathways.
 Imagine a trail in the woods.
 The more you walk that trail, the more defined it becomes.
 But one day, you decide the trail should go a different way in through the woods.
 You begin walking that trail and, although it’s not as easy to walk down at first, it progressively becomes more defined the more you walk the trail, and the old pass becomes increasingly less defined.
 This is essentially how your brain works, too.
 Although it can take some work, we can create new ways of thinking that are better than the old ones.

 When it comes to sleep, we often get into ways of thinking that can be harmful to our sleep patterns.
-We can create harmful overcouplings and negative thought patterns.
+We can create harmful over-couplings and negative thought patterns.
 For example, if we lay in bed for hours without falling asleep, stressed about how tired we will be the next day, then our brain associates bed with restlessness and stress.
-However, if we understand how to work with our brain’s neuroplaciticy, we can learn to associate our beds with rest and learn how to quiet the mind at night.
+However, if we understand how to work with our brain’s neuroplasticity, we can learn to associate our beds with rest and learn how to quiet the mind at night.

 I’m sure you’re wondering how to implement this information so that you can actually start sleeping well.
 Here are some places you can start: